josh-jacobson/lambda-lecture-notes/git-workflow.md

     git push --set-upstream origin branch-name
 ```
 This means you need to set up your local branch to track .
-Run the command given (or the equivalent `-u` flag and you should be good to go!
+Run the command given (or the equivalent `-u` flag) and you should be good to go!

 Another common mistake is forgetting to fork before you clone.
 Please make sure you see your own Github name in the top left corner before you clone!

-(Note: many legacy codebases have a default branch called `master`, but it's more common for new apps to call the default branch  `main`. `develop` and other names are also common for bigger production apps where there may be multiple stages between pushing your code and going live to users.)
+(Note: many older codebases have a default branch called `master`, but it's more common for new apps to call the default branch  `main`. `develop` and other names are also common for bigger production apps where there may be multiple stages between pushing your code and going live to users.)